tomwhartung/jmws_accoutrements/doc/ubuntu/2025b-upgrade_to_22.04/1-upgrade_release_on_jane_to_22.04.md

 # 1-upgrade_jane.md

-Jane has a lot of stuff on there (e.g., my sites and React, etc.), so we don't want to do a fresh install
+Jane has a lot of stuff on there (e.g., my sites and React, etc.), so we don't want to do a fresh install.

 # Upgrade Jane

 - Upgrading to 22.04 should be straightforward and safe
-- Consider upgrading to 24.04
+- Hold off on upgrading to 24.04 for now
+  - Let things "settle" and see how it goes for a while
-  - Note that we can hold off on doing this for a year or two
+  - Note that we do not need to do this for a year or two, and a lot can happen in the meantime

 # Preparations